mandelbrot-project/met_annot_enhancer/README.md

 `conda activate met_annot_enhancer_env`

-If you need to update the environment run

-`conda env update --file environment.yml`
+# Requirements

-## STEP A) Download FBMN from GNPS
+## A FBMN job on GNPS

-You need first to perform a FBMN in orderto get the component index (ie cluster) of the features, that will be used for the reweighting.
-You can download a pre-computed GNPS job using the following commmand line; you just need your job id.
-Results will be stored in the data_in/yourjobid folder
-DO NOT CHANGE THE NAME OF THE FOLDER

-`python src/dev/download_from_gnps.py --job_id yourjobidgoeshere`

-for help, use:

-`python src/dev/download_from_gnps.py -h`
+For now the scripts work by taking output of Feature Based Molecular Networking jobs.
+You can read more about FBMN here (https://ccms-ucsd.github.io/GNPSDocumentation/featurebasedmolecularnetworking/)

-## STEP B) Metadata file required
+## A metadata file containing taxonomical information

+A specific requirement to proceed to taxonomical reweighting of your annotation results is that a metadata file with the taxonomical information of your samples is provided.
+See below for details.

 2 columns of metadata are required for taxonomical reweighting:
   - a *filename* column (with 1 row / MS-file).
 Example: 2013901_AG_07098.mzML.
         !
 The header for this column has to be *filename*.
   - an *organism* column (organism the sample was collected from).
 Example: *Ambystoma mexicanum*

-Add metadata to your GNPS results if you didn't upload it on GNPS when you ran the job, or if the one you uploaded dosens't contain the information needed.
+This file is ideally uploaded when you relize your FBMN job.
+See here for details on the metadata file format (https://ccms-ucsd.github.io/GNPSDocumentation/metadata/)

-The metadata file, in the form of a *.tsv*, should be placed in data_in/yourjobid/metadata_table/*metadata_file*.
-The name of the file doen't matter but it should be the only file in the folder.
+If you didn't add it you can do this afterward.
+For this, the metadata file, in the form of a *.tsv* file, should be placed in data_in/yourjobid/metadata_table/*metadata_file*.
+The name of the file doesn't matter but it should be the only file in the folder.

-## STEP C) Proceed to spectral matching followed by taxonomically and structurally informed scoring

-### 1. Copy the default.yaml and edit yccording to your needs
+# Usage

+## 1. Edits the .yaml file containing the job parameters

-Copy the default.yaml file from [here](https://github.com/mandelbrot-project/met_annot_enhancer/tree/main/configs/default) to [there](https://github.com/mandelbrot-project/met_annot_enhancer/tree/main/configs/user_defined).
+For this you can first copy the default.yaml file from [here](https://github.com/mandelbrot-project/met_annot_enhancer/tree/main/configs/default) to
+[there](https://github.com/mandelbrot-project/met_annot_enhancer/tree/main/configs/user_defined).
 Don't rename the file.

-### 2.  edit the parameters in configs/user_defined/default.yaml
+Now you can safely edit the file in configs/user_defined/default.yaml according to your needs.
+See below for a brief descrpition of each parameters

-#### Parameters are:
+### Parameters description:

 options:

-  - **download_gnps_job: False**
+  - **download_gnps_job: True**
-    - set to False it you already downloaded a GNPS FBMN in step A
+    - set to False it you already downloaded a GNPS FBMN
   - **do_spectral_match: True**
     - will perform MS2 matching using db_file_path .mgf
   - **keep_lowest_taxon: False**